 The sooner you see that you depressed, the better.
 In regular treatment methods, psychiatrists and psychologists see that the more quickly you get help, the quicker you can climb out of it.
 If you remain locked in the depression for a long time, it becomes more difficult.
 One of the most difficult steps, however, is asking for help.
 The pain, the loss, the humiliation, are sometimes so intense that you don’t see any possibility of asking for help.
 You turn in circles and your thoughts are your worst enemy.
 They just keep going on.
 Keep serving you with the same dark thoughts.
 Continue slapping you in the face.

 Out of the lethargy: take steps!

 The strongest clue of depression is lethargy.
 You can’t motivate yourself to do anything.
 You do only the most necessary of obligations (eat, go to the toilet, do your grocery shopping once in a while) and that was it.
 You spend the day waiting for it to be over.
 From this lethargy you glide further into depression.
 Break through this lethargy!
 How?
 By taking the first step and walking!
 Walking?
 Yes, just walk!
-Scottish scientists of the University of Stirling discovered that just calmly walking is effective with depression.
+Scottish scientists of the University of Stirling discovered that just calmly walking is effective when you are depressed.
 Therefore, get off your couch, put one foot in front of the other.
 Put your coat on, open the front door and go outside.
 On the sidewalk, take the first right, then the first left and just keep going.
 “Today I started walking,” ACDA and de Munnik sang (Dutch duo).
 Maybe something for you?
 And walk for an hour.
 You’ve got nothing better to do, right?